cosmasken/ic-payroll/README.md

 - **CRUD Users**: Users logs in with their Internet Identity and adds users they want to make payments to.
 - **Send tokens**: Users can send ckBTC tokens to other users.
+- **Receive tokens**: Users can receive ckBTC tokens from other users.
+- **Bulk transfers**: Users can make bulk transfers to multiple users.
+- **Schedule payments**: Users can schedule payments to be made at a future date.
 - **Receive notifications**: Users can choose to receive notifications by email or SMS when a payment is received.
 This uses the [HTTP Outcall](https://internetcomputer.org/docs/current/developer-docs/integrations/https-outcalls/) feature of the Internet Computer.
 - **Transaction history**: Users can view a list of transactions made to the store.